tayloraswift/swift-png/examples/README.md

 > **note:** the `Metadata` type does not handle palette chunks, because `PLTE` is a critical chunk type. it also does not track background or transparency chunks internally, since this information will ultimately live in the image color format, so storing it in the image metadata would be redundant.

-Finally, if we encounter an `IDAT` chunk, we construct the decoder context using everything we have parsed so far.
+Finally, once we encounter an `IDAT` chunk, we construct the decoder context using everything we have parsed so far.
 The `PNG.Context.init(standard:header:palette:background:transparency:metadata:uninitialized:)` initializer is failable.
 It returns `nil` if an image with an indexed color format is missing a palette.
 (The opposite problem — an image with a grayscale or grayscale-alpha color format containing a palette that shouldn’t be there — would have gotten caught by the `Palette.init(parsing:pixel:)` initializer.)

 The `uninitialized` parameter specifies whether the image buffer in the decoder context gets cleared or not.
 It’s not uncommon for Swift to allocate new image buffers right on top of recently-deallocated image buffers, so a partially-decoded image might contain pieces of a previously decoded image.
-When doing non-progressive decoding, this doesn’t matter, but it can look weird for the progressive use-case, so we have set this parameter to `false`.
+When doing non-progressive decoding, this doesn’t matter, but it can look weird for the progressive use case, so we have set this parameter to `false`.

 We return from the closure before advancing to the next chunk.